corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 #### Example

-An example configuration for an Identity Manager service using a Microsoft SQL Server database, configured to run the migrations on startup is:
+An example configuration for an Identity Manager Service using a Microsoft SQL Server database, configured to run the migrations on startup is:

 ```guess